losizm/scamper/README.md

 app.readTimeout(3000)
 ```

-The **poolSize** specifies the maximum number of requests that are processed
+The **poolSize** specifies the maximum number of requests processed
-concurrently, and **queueSize** sets the number of requests that are permitted
+concurrently, and **queueSize** specifies the maximum number of requests
-to wait for processing &mdash; _incoming requests that would exceed this limit
+permitted to wait for processing &mdash; _incoming requests that would exceed
-are discarded_.
+this limit are discarded_.

 Note **queueSize** is also used to configure server backlog (i.e., backlog of
 incoming connections), so technically there can be up to double **queueSize**